William E. Fairbairn: Military career

 Fairbairn served with the Royal Marine Light Infantry starting in 1901, and joined the Shanghai Municipal Police (SMP) in 1907.
 He served in one of the red light districts.
-During his service with the International Police in Shanghai, Fairbairn reportedly engaged in hundreds of street fights in the course of his duties over a twenty-year career, where he organised and headed a special anti-riot squad.
+During his service with the International Police in Shanghai, Fairbairn reportedly engaged in hundreds of street fights in the course of his duties during a twenty-year career.
 Much of his body, arms, legs, torso, even the palms of his hands, were covered with scars from knife wounds from those fights.
-Fairbairn later created, organised, and trained a special anti-riot squad for the Shanghai police force.
+Fairbairn later created, organised, trained and commanded a special anti-riot squad for the Shanghai police force.
 He also developed numerous firearms training courses and items of police equipment, including a special metal-lined bulletproof vest designed to stop high-velocity bullets from the 7.63x25mm Mauser pistol.

-During World War II, he was recruited by the British Special Operations Executive as an Army officer, where he was given the nickname "Dangerous Dan".
-Together with fellow close-combat instructor Eric Sykes, Fairbairn was commissioned on the General List in 1941.
+During World War II, he was recruited by the British Special Operations Executive as an Army officer; he was given the nickname "Dangerous Dan".
+Together with fellow close-combat instructor Eric Sykes, Fairbairn was commissioned with the General List in 1941.
 Fairbairn and Sykes were both commissioned as second lieutenants on 15 July 1940.
-He trained British, American and Canadian Commandos and No. 2 Dutch Troop 10th Inter-Allied Commando forces, along with Ranger candidates in close-combat, pistol-shooting and knife-fighting techniques.
+He trained British, American and Canadian Commandos and No. 2 Dutch Troop 10th Inter-Allied Commando forces, US Rangers candidates, and personnel of the Office of Strategic Services (OSS), mainly for close-combat, pistol-shooting and knife-fighting techniques.
 Fairbairn emphasised the necessity of forgetting any idea of gentlemanly conduct or fighting fair: "Get tough, get down in the gutter, win at all costs...
 I teach what is called 'Gutter Fighting.'
 There's no fair play, no rules except one: kill or be killed," he declared.
 One of his pupils was Raymond Westerling, who fought behind enemy lines in Burma and Indonesia.

-In 1941, he appeared in a training film titled "Unarmed Combat", demonstrating many of the strikes, holds and throws of Defendu, for use by the Home Guard, Commandos, and military services.
-This training film was narrated by actor David Niven, who had joined the Commandos early in the war, and was trained by Fairbairn himself.
-In 1942, Fairbairn appeared, again uncredited, in an OSS training film titled "OSS Training Center", directed by John Ford.
+In 1941, he appeared in a training movie titled "Unarmed Combat", demonstrating many of the strikes, holds and throws of Defendu, for use by the Home Guard, Commandos, and military services.
+This training movie was narrated by actor David Niven, who had joined the Commandos early in the war, and was trained by Fairbairn himself.
+In 1942, Fairbairn appeared, again uncredited, in an OSS training movie titled "OSS Training Center", directed by John Ford.
 Fairbairn again demonstrated unarmed combat, and also his version of "Point Shooting", later adopted and refined by Rex Applegate for use by the U.S. Army.

-For his achievements in training OSS personnel, Fairbairn eventually rose to the rank of Lieutenant-Colonel by the end of the war, and received the U.S. Legion of Merit (Officer grade) at the specific request of OSS-founder "Wild Bill" Donovan.
+For his achievements in training OSS personnel, Fairbairn was promoted eventually to the rank of Lieutenant-Colonel by the end of the war, and received the U.S. Legion of Merit (Officer grade) at the specific request of OSS-founder "Wild Bill" Donovan.